 What is the difference between our soft-sided and hard-sided chambers?

-At Iowa HBOT, we offer hyperbaric treatments in both a soft-sided and hard-sided chamber.
+At Iowa HBOT, we offer hyperbaric treatments in both a soft-sided and a hard-sided chamber.
 When seeking hyperbaric therapy, you may be wondering which chamber is right for you: the soft-sided or the hard-sided?
 What is the difference between them?

 While there are benefits to be found when being treated in either chamber, you may be guided into choosing one versus the other when considering what (the condition) is encouraging you to seek treatment.
 For certain conditions, the soft-sided “dosage” is completely appropriate and adequate (and even preferable).
 For other conditions, the research guides us to recommend the hard-sided chamber for a stronger dosage.